PRECIOUS-Gold falls on U.S.-China trade optimism but set for second weekly gain

 “If there is real progress on the trade talks, that could hurt gold because that better outlook would mean the (U.S. Federal Reserve’s) accommodative stance will not come into play,” said Michael McCarthy, chief markets strategist at CMC Markets, referring to the U.S. central bank’s intention to halt raising interest rates.

-Investors often sell gold to buy other asset classes when interest rates rise since bullion is non-interest bearing.
+Investors often sell gold to buy other asset classes when interest rates rise since bullion does not pay interest.

 Global equity prices rose, cheering the hopes of a deal.